godinezjl/card-services/README.md

 ## Getting Started

-Download my code directly from github.
+Download the code directly from github by cloning this repo.

 ### Prerequisites